hammy-whammy/spend_segmentation/README.md

 ### 3. Usage Workflow

 1. **Upload**: Drag and drop your vendor list file (Excel or CSV)
+2. **Select Sheet**: For Excel files with multiple sheets, choose the sheet to process
-2. **Map Columns**: Select which columns contain country and SIREN data
+3. **Map Columns**: Select which columns contain country and SIREN data
-3. **Process**: Click "Start Processing" and monitor real-time progress
+4. **Process**: Click "Start Processing" and monitor real-time progress
-4. **Download**: Get your updated database and processing logs
+5. **Download**: Get your updated database and processing logs

 ## File Requirements